learn-co-students/oo-jukebox-pca-001/TUTORIAL.md

 ### `#play`

-Based on the next test, it seems tha the `play` method, when called with no arguments, asks the user what song they'd like to play.
+Based on the next test, it seems that the `play` method, when called with no arguments, asks the user what song they'd like to play.
 However, the failure we're getting is that the output should match `/Now Playing: Phoenix - 1901/`.
 I can infer from this that this method should in fact do three things: 1) ask what song the user would like to play, 2) receive input from the user, 3) play the song the user asked for.

 The line of the spec that says `jukebox.stub(:gets).and_return("1")` tells me that for the sake of this test, a call to `gets` is being stubbed and made to return `"1"`, which is why the artist and name of the first song is expected to be included in the output.